Why do signals travel faster in myelinated neurons?

 Why is the myelin sheath important quizlet?

-READ: What is a legal bowling action?
+READ: What is the purpose of a transmitter?

 The myelin sheath functions to electrically insulate the axon.
 This greatly increases the speed of conduction of nerve impulses.
 The amount of myelination increases from birth through adulthood.
 Myelination in the CNS and PNS is achieved by different types of neuroglia.